Sebastián Villa (footballer)

-Sebastián Villa Cano (born 19 May 1996) is a Colombian professional footballer who plays as a winger for Independiente Rivadavia.
+Sebastián Villa Cano (born 19 May 1996) is a Colombian professional footballer who plays as a winger for Boca Juniors.

 Club career

 Villa had previously played for Deportes Tolima, with whom he won the 2018 Categoría Primera A (Torneo Apertura), before joining Boca Juniors in the summer of the same year.

 Villa made his debut in the Argentine Primera División on 12 August 2018 against Talleres de Córdoba.
 He scored his first goal for Boca in only his fourth appearance, a 3–0 home victory against Club Atlético Vélez Sarsfield on 3 September 2018.
 On 7 March 2021, Villa scored a brace in a 7–1 victory over Vélez Sarsfield.

 Shortly after Boca's elimination from the Copa Libertadores round of 16 in July 2021, Villa tried to force an exit from the club, stopped showing up to training in late July, and left to Colombia that month.
 Boca received offers from Benfica and Club Brugge in the summer, all of which were rejected.
 Eventually Villa was convinced by Juan Román Riquelme to stay at the club, and he returned to Buenos Aires in late August.
 Villa resumed training the following week and publicly apologized.
 He also received a sanction of fifteen days away from the field without pay, due to end at the beginning of October.
 However, Villa did not play again until 29 October, but played with the reserve team, where he scored a goal.

-On 16 February 2022, he scored a brace in a 2-1 victory away to Aldosivi.
+On 16 February 2022, he scored a brace in a 2–1 victory away to Aldosivi.

 In June 2023, shortly after Villa was handed a suspended sentence, he flew to Colombia, but Boca insisted for him to still show up to training despite not being able to play any matches.

 In November 2023, Villa was announced as a new signing for Bulgarian top division side Beroe Stara Zagora.

 In 2024, Villa joined Independiente Rivadavia.
-On 21 November 2024, he scored and assisted as Rivadavia beat River 2-1 at home.
+On 21 November 2024, he scored and assisted as Rivadavia beat River 2–1 at home.

+On 11 July 2026, Villa returned to Boca Juniors for a sum of $6,500,000.